quaelin/idea/doc/PERSPECTIVES.md

 performed on Perspectives, which can result in new or derivative Perspectives being created.

-In the following commands, a `<perspective_expression>` can be either a Perspective content hash/id, or else a literal list of iid=valuation pairs.
+In the CLI commands below, a `<pex>` represents a "perspective expression", which can be either a Perspective content hash/id, or else a literal list of iid=valuation pairs.

 ## Get

-Fetches and dumps a representation of a the actual content of a perspective.
+Fetches the actual content of a perspective.

 ```
-$ idea perspective get <perspective_expression>
+$ idea perspective get <pex>
 ```

-The default output type is JSON, eg:
+The default output format is JSON, eg:

 ```
 $ idea perspective get 3t5837yert87erygeryt345t